 Additional research by Mackie Consulting regarding a Bikes in Schools at Nga Iwi School in Auckland also highlights many positive outcomes of the project: Mackie Consulting Research.

 A detailed Social Return on Investment report on Bikes in Schools details many of the project’s benefits and the very attractive returns it generates Our Social Return on Investment (SROI).

 In 2017, ViaStrada Consultants completed a very detailed Bikes in Schools Programme Assessment for the Palmerston North City Council, which has resulted in the council confirming funding for additional schools.
 As reported in the local media, “So far, six schools are part of the programme, which has been hailed a success in a review by consultants ViaStrada, with more than 1600 children now riding more often, with better skills, and health benefits”.

 In March 2018, Mackie Research released their Preliminary Report – Executive Summary.
 Bikes in Schools Short-term Evaluation.
 This report was commissioned and funded by ACC.
 The report, titled Fun, Active, Safe & Social, provides Preliminary findings, Recommendations and School snapshots.

 From this report, Mackie Research has also provided these two very informative and helpful handouts;

-We recommend that all schools review the above information and, in particular, the two-page Recommendations for Schools handout.
-This contains valuable information that will help schools maximise the outcomes from their Bikes in Schools projects.Bikes in Schools 101 Learn more
+We recommend that all schools review the above information, particularly the two-page Recommendations for Schools handout.
+This contains valuable information that will help schools maximise the outcomes from their Bikes in Schools projects.Bikes in Schools 101 (PDF) Learn more